-Keep Your Head in the CloudWith 2017’s high-profile security incidents and 2018’s major new regulations, now is the time to take actions to secure the cloud By: Secureworks
+Keep Your Head in the CloudWith 2017’s high-profile cybersecurity incidents and 2018’s major new regulations such as GDPR, now is the time to take actions to secure the cloud.
+By: Secureworks

 On-demand self-service, resource pooling, rapid elasticity and broad network access have all driven enterprises to some form of cloud adoption.
 But it's important to remember that “the cloud” is not a discreet business tool or strategy—it's not a single avenue for IT—it's every avenue.
 The flexible, dynamic uses of the cloud present an equally dynamic and shifting landscape that requires protection.

 Defining shapes in the cloud—what is the scope of the security problem?

 One of the first steps is to recognize and understand the model of shared responsibility for cloud security, in which the cloud service provider (CSP) and the enterprise have varying degrees of ownership for network, platform, application and data protection.
 From there, you can take stock of the different ways your cloud usage could be vulnerable, including:

 - Interface risk – that the documented interface differs from reality

 - Vendor insider risk – posed by a malicious insider at the cloud service provider